Dry Streambed

 Emulating a mountain brook with tumbling rocks and water worn stones gives a completely different feeling than a simple channel to divert water dripping from a roof.

 The more simple a design is, the more challenging it will be to carry it off successfully.
+The trick is to make it random, using different sizes of rocks, placed in the way that nature would do it.

-Dry Streambed, for seasonal water
+Dry streambed for seasonal water

 Disguising the liner, if one is used, with carefully laid rocks, can be a challenge.
 Use larger rocks to form steps that can be filled with smaller stones, gravel and sand to imitate the look of a naturally formed stream.